Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-08-07-pfd-working-with-the-command-line.md.md

 Out[4]: ''
 ```

 (*Here, for the first time I got to know about the `--utc` flag for checking date & time in UTC.
-All the while, the browser was the option! :')*)
+All the while, the browser was the only option! :')*)

 ---